 Kobe was a better defensive player then LeBron

 Defense wins titles.
 Sure, you have to be a good offensive team, obviously, but in the nerve-racking finals, having a better defensive team has, historically, made winning the title more likely.
-Both Kobe and LeBron are legends with enormous offensive abilities.
+In the Kobe vs. LeBron debate, both players are legends with enormous offensive abilities.
 While LeBron was named six times in the NBA All-Defensive team, Kobe was named 12 times in the NBA All-Defensive team.
 His defensive contribution was key in breaking up opponents’ movements and starting counterattacks.
 This diverse skill set gave him more of an ability to lift up his team, in any stage of the game.

 Bottom line: While LeBron is much more of a team player than Kobe, is more dominant and holds better stats, Kobe was a more versatile and complete player, a virtuoso with amazing skills and defense abilities.
-So, which of these two NBA superstars outshines the other?
+So, in the Kobe vs. LeBron debate, which of these two NBA superstars outshines the other?
 Who, in your opinion, is considered the game’s best player?